Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Abstract

 \section{Abstract}

 Let $G$ be a graph and suppose we are given, for each $v \in V(G)$, a strict ordering of the neighbors of $v$.
 A set of matchings ${\cal M}$ of $G$ is called \emph{internally stable} if there are no matchings $M,M' \in {\cal M}$ such that an edge of $M$ blocks $M'$.
-The sets of \emph{stable} matchings and of \emph{von Neumann-Morgenstern stable} matchings are examples of internally stable sets of matching.

-In this paper, we introduce and study, in both the marriage and the roommate case, inclusionwise maximal internally stable sets of matchings.
-We call those sets \emph{internally closed.} By building on known and newly developed algebraic structures associated to sets of matchings, we investigate the complexity of deciding if a set of matchings is internally closed, and if it is von Neumann-Morgenstern stable.
+The sets of \emph{stable} (\`a la Gale and Shapley) matchings and of \emph{von Neumann-Morgenstern stable} matchings are examples of internally stable sets of matching.
+In this paper, we study, in both the marriage and the roommate case, inclusionwise maximal internally stable sets of matchings.
+We call those sets \emph{internally closed.} By building on known and newly developed algebraic structures associated to sets of matchings, we investigate the complexity of deciding if a set of matchings is internally closed or von Neumann-Morgenstern stable, and of finding sets with those properties.